Buying a new car vs used: pros and cons

 What's right for your circumstances?

-Whether buying a new car or a second hand car, the important thing to remember is that everyone is different.
+Whether buying a new car or a second-hand car, the important thing to remember is that everyone is different.
 What is right for someone else and suits their circumstances might not be right for you.

 We all make decisions based on different grounds, so don't worry if you're making a different choice to well-meaning family members, friends or the local mechanic offering advice.
+At the end of the day, the right decision is the one that is right for you.

-Find out in under 2 minutes if you qualify for one of our low rate car loans.
+Find out in under 2 minutes if you qualify for one of our car loans.

 About the article